LivingUpp

 Are you an overfunctioner?
 Are you overscheduled, overwhelmed, and over it?
 Do you burn the candle at both ends?
-In this article, we’ll explore what overfunctioning means.
-Read on to learn more about self-care for overfunctioners.
+Self-care for overfunctioners looks different for everyone.
+In this article, you’ll learn what overfunctioning is, how to spot it, and what to do about it.

 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.